datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 reproduce your data science project easily from scratch (take a look into the :ref:`Findoutmore <fom-midtermclone>` to see how)!

 .. index::
-   pair: work on a published YODA dataset; with DataLad
+   pair: work on published YODA dataset; with DataLad
 .. find-out-more:: On the looks and feels of this published dataset
    :name: fom-midtermclone
    :float: